aksaeri/site-aksaeri-com/content/project/ready-research/index.md

 ---
 title: Ready Research
 date: 2023-09-16T07:09:41.382Z
-summary: >-
+summary: |-
-  Ready Research is a collaboration I co-founded in 2019 with Peter Slattery and Michael Noetel, aligned with the principles of effective altruism.
-It provides research, training, and communication services to help address the world's most pressing problems.
+  I co-founded Ready Research in 2019.
+In this collaboration with [Peter Slattery](https://www.pslattery.com/), [Michael Noetel](https://noetel.com.au/), and [Emily Grundy](https://www.linkedin.com/in/emily-grundy/), we do work aligned with the principles of effective altruism.
+We do research, training, and communication services to help address the world's most pressing problems.

   Read more at [readyresearch.org](https://www.readyresearch.org)